Skip to Content

 Key takeaways

-• Third-party access to cloud deployments requires additional management oversight and compliance with strong security standards
+• Third-party access to cloud deployments requires additional management oversight and compliance with strong security standards.

-According to one study, 81% of organizations recognize that security is one of their top cloud challenges.1 One problem is that many companies simply have not assessed the risks associated with cloud deployments or have not determined what elements of security are their responsibility.
+According to one study, 77% of organizations recognize that security is one of their top cloud challenges.1 One problem is that many companies simply have not assessed the risks associated with cloud deployments or have not determined what elements of security are their responsibility.

 Since most organizations depend on cloud service providers (CSPs) to maintain these systems, it can be challenging to determine what elements of security are the responsibility of the CSP and which are not.
+Customer responsibility varies significantly depending on whether the cloud services are consumed as Infrastructure‑as‑a‑Service (IaaS), Platform‑as‑a‑Service (PaaS) or Software‑as‑a‑Service (SaaS).

 Understanding the limits of CSP security